chartpath/ramses-elasticsearch/readme.md

 ## Querying the data

-If you want to go directly to the reference, you can see all the following techniques (and more) documented here: https://nefertari.readthedocs.org/en/stable/making_requests.html
+If you want to get a complete picture of what you can do, go directly to [the reference documentation](https://nefertari.readthedocs.org/en/stable/making_requests.html).
+This covers all of the following techniques (and more).

 Now we can start poking around in the data to see what kinds of interesting facts we are able to extract with Ramses.

-Here's the most basic request, showing a specific country:
+Here's the most basic request, to show data for a specific country:

 ```bash
 $ http :6543/api/gii_countries/Norway